neoclide/coc-typos/README.md

 ## Commands

-- `typos.reloadSpellfile` force reload 'spellfile' for known words.
+- `:CocCommand typos.reloadSpellfile` force reload 'spellfile' for known words.
+- `:CocList typos` show list of typos in current cwd (or workspace folder).

+## Variable

+- `b:coc_typos_count` types count of current buffer.

 ## Options

 - `typos.command`: Command used to invoke typos. default: `"typos"`
 - `typos.disabledFiletypes`: Filetypes that should by ignored by typos. default: `[]`
 - `typos.highlightGroup`: Highlight group used for bad spelled text. default: `"SpellBad"`
+- `typos.listTyposArguments`: Additional arguments of typos command used for typos list. default: `[]`

 ## Troubleshooting